Littlefj33/gamer_match/README.md

 # GamerMatch
 CS 554 Final Project

-GamerMatch: A web application for connecting fellow gamers, ensuring you never game alone again
+GamerMatch is a web application for connecting fellow gamers, ensuring you never game alone again